mcagov/waves-app/README.md

     bundle exec rake db:setup
     bundle exec rake db:test:prepare

+### Installation issues

+If capybara-webkit fails when you run `bundle install`, refer to the [capybara-webkit help page](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit)
 ## Running the webserver locally

 The Puma webserver can be used to run the app locally: